steven-deboer/pcc-demo/README.md

 ## Steps

-1. Start a BusyBox container in your cluster.
+1. Start the container in your cluster.
 You can do this by running the following command:

     ```shell
-    kubectl run -i --tty busybox-demo --image=busybox --restart=Never -- sleep infinity
+    kubectl run -i --tty pcc-demo --image=ghcr.io/steven-deboer/pcc-demo:main --restart=Never -- /bin/sh
     ```

 2. Next, manually relearn the container runtime model in Prisma Cloud Compute.
 This step is necessary to create a baseline for normal behavior within the container.